0spotter0/Salendar/README.md

 # Salendar
+Submitted to DandyHacks 2023 at the University of Rochester

 ## Add your class schedule to your Google Calendar in seconds!
 Salendar makes setting up your class calendars a breeze.
 Simply upload your syllabus, and we'll send you a link to a Google Calendar that you can add to your existing Google Calendar.